 Sure, one might be able to compare single specifications, but then again it does not speak for the performance as a whole.

-As I spend quite a bit of time on the road and enjoy the odd tune, I have listened to dozens of great (and some not so great) wireless speakers, from ultra-portable to rugged and waterproof, including Bluetooth speakers that will make both high fidelity aficionados cringe and others that would audiophile fascists smile.
+As I spend quite a bit of time on the road and enjoy the odd tune, I have used a range of speakers, most wireless / Bluetoothy ones, some good, some bad, ones that will make high fidelity aficionados cringe and others that would audiophile fascists smile.

-If you are what the French refer to as a melomane and are used to the emissions of your Wilson Alexandria XLF speakers amplified by VTL Siegfried Reference II monoblock amps, a portable Bluetooth speaker might not be the one for you, but Bluetooth speakers are for sure an interesting breed – especially for travel: Simple and often effective audio upgrades that do not have to break the bank.
+If you are what the French refer to as a melomane and are used to the emissions of your Wilson Alexandria XLF speakers amplified by VTL Siegfried Reference II monoblock amps, a portable Bluetooth speaker might not be the one for you, but speakers that can be connected via Bluetooth are for sure an interesting breed – especially for travel.

 What has Bose come to stand for?